Does CBD Show Up On A Drug Test?

 Hemp Foods And Drug Testing

 Hemp has become a common ingredient in many foods.
-Hemp flour, oil, protein powder, milk, and seeds are now commonly used by many people..
-Hemp has many nutritional benefits, and you can buy hemp food products at many grocery stores across the country.
+Products such as hemp oil, flour, protein powder, milk, and seeds are now commonly used by many people.
+This amazing plant has many nutritional benefits, and you can buy hemp food products at many grocery stores across the country.

 Is it possible that consuming hemp could result in failed drug tests?

-National Conference of State Legislatures, State Industrail Hemp Statutes, Aug 8 2018, http://www.ncsl.org/research/agriculture-and-rural-development/state-industrial-hemp-statutes.aspx
+- National Conference of State Legislatures, State Industrial Hemp Statutes, Aug 8 2018, http://www.ncsl.org/research/agriculture-and-rural-development/state-industrial-hemp-statutes.aspx